amagovpt/booka11y/mobile/index.md

 - Quando ampliado o conteúdo não obriga a efetuar varrimentos horizontais para ser lido
 - A funcionalidade _pinch-to-zoom_ do Navegador Web não está bloqueado

-## Orientação e layout da página não limitam a sua utilização
+## Orientação e layout não limitam utilização

-Algumas experiências móveis são inicialmente concebidas para visualizações em modo retrato ou paisagem, no entanto algumas pessoas precisam ou preferem ter a opção de troca entre o modo de visualização retrato/paisagem sempre ativo ou fazem uso sempre de um dos modos.
-Para além disso, todos os utilizadores dizem que os sítios Web ou as aplicações móveis são mais fáceis de utilizar quando as suas páginas se apresentam com padrões esperados e apresentam consistência entre páginas e funções.
+Algumas experiências móveis são concebidas de origem para visualizações espcíficas em modo retrato ou paisagem, no entanto há pessoas que precisam ou preferem ter a opção de troca entre modos de visualização retrato/paisagem sempre ativo ou que usam sempre um dos modos.
+Para além disso, todos os utilizadores dizem que os sítios Web ou as aplicações móveis são mais fáceis de utilizar quando as suas páginas se apresentam com padrões esperados e se apresentam de forma consistente entre páginas e funções.

 - A orientação do ecrã pode ser alterado entre modo retrato e modo paisagem
 - O layout da página é consistente e previsível

+## Make structure and navigation available to all users

+Even though less content may be shown at one time, proper organization and labelling of mobile content is equally important as it is in the desktop experience.
+All content and pages need to be intuitively navigable visually and with any assistive technology that might be used, like a screen reader.
+Make pages easy to find, make controls easy to understand, and make sure the experience is optimized for everyone, no matter how they consume the material.

+- Pages have descriptive titles
+- Headings are properly-nested, in an appropriate reading order, and available to assistive technology
+- Menus, controls, and links work with touch and keyboard
+- Menus, controls, and links are clearly labelled, with and without assistive technology